 After college she opened a shop in Greenwich Village called Designpoint where she sold abstract needlepoint canvases.
 Presently, her art is featured on upscale souvenirs sold nationally to airports and gift shops through her company Fifth Avenue Manufacturers.
 When she is developing graphics for her souvenir company she is looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
-When she is painting for herself the imagery comes from within and is completely abstract focusing on line, texture, shapes and her love of brilliant color.
+When she is painting on canvas the imagery comes from within and is completely abstract focusing on line, texture, shapes and her love of brilliant color.